splunk/corona_virus/README.md

  3 files changed, 801 insertions(+), 822 deletions(-)
  ```

-## US State Level Data & Daily Reports
+## combined_jhu.csv

+This file contains US State Level Data, County Level Data, and is a combination of all previous CSSE Daily Reports.

-I've added a script that you can utilize to merge all of the daily reports into one massive csv file.
-This can be used to get State Level data again.
+I've added a script that I use to merge all of the daily reports into one massive csv file.
+This can be used to get historical State Level time series data once again.
 I will keep this file up to date as often as JHU provides daily reports.
 It is a lookup table called combined_jhu.csv.
-If you'd like to update it on your own, I am providing more details below.
+If you'd like to update it on your own or explore the methodology I use to merge, I am providing more details below.

+#### Background of this file
+As mentioned in the documentation:

+"This package depends on a submodule from here: https://github.com/CSSEGISandData/COVID-19 which is the main source of data for the Coronavirus."

+### Methodology for creating combined_jhu.csv

+Our merge.py file simply takes the daily reports provided from the aforementioned Github repository (specifically the CSSE Daily Reports), and appends all of them onto one another.
+The only adjustment going on, is standardizing on field names.
+For example: in some files we have "Province/State" and in others we have "Province/State".
+This adjustment of field names allows us to search commonly for "Country" Across all dates as far back as JHU provides daily reports.
+I also add a column called "file_name" so you can determine which file the record came from.

+This methodology creates a massive CSV with all of the following fields:

+-         "Latitude"
+-         "Longitude"
+-         "Country"
+-         "State"
+-         "Deaths"
+-         "Confirmed"
+-         "Recovered"
+-         "County"
+-         "FIPS"
+-         "file_name"

+_Note: Not all of these fields are filled out for all daily reports.
+For example, County level data only started coming in very recently.
+Those fields will be blank for some files._

 ### To Update combined_jhu.csv on your own

 This script does require pandas, which does not ship with Splunk today.
 But you can run the script via cron on a Linux machine to keep the file up to date.
+Please note that the daily reports only come in once per day, and I will be updating this file once per day. **so you don't need to do this part**.
+But for the sake of being open about our process, I've provided the information below.

 ```
 * * * * * SPLUNK_HOME="/opt/splunk" /usr/bin/python /opt/splunk/etc/apps/corona_virus/bin/merge.py
 ```
 ## Change Record

+### 3/27/20
+* Updated combined_jhu.csv with the latest daily reports.
+* Fixed the map overlay dashboard with some fancy new colors.
+SPL help courtesy of Scott Haskell.
+* Updated README to provide more information.
 ### 3/26/20
 * Added a python script called "merge.py" which you can use to merge all of the Daily reports into one massive csv file.
 This allows for US State level Data once again.
 * Going to be keeping a lookup table called combined_jhu.csv up to date for people to use.
 This will be a combination of whatever daily csse reports that are posted publicly.